tkn-tub/ns3-gym/src/internet-apps/doc/internet-apps.rst

 Examples and use
 ****************

-All the applications are extensively used in the top-level ``examples'' directories.
+All the applications are extensively used in the top-level ``examples`` directories.
 The users are encouraged to check the scripts therein to have a clear overview of the various options and usage tricks.